-Term
+Term Control C

 Preferred Term: Outside Evaluator

 Time-series Data

 Preferred Term: Longitudinal Data

 Time-series Designs

 Definition: Research designs that collect data over long time intervals - before, during, and after program implementation.
 This allows

 for the analysis of change in key factors over time.

 Transformed Variable

-Definition.
-A veniable famulaish the ettribute veloce have been evetemetically showed for the calco of data and velocia

 Definition: A variable for which the attribute values have been systematically changed for the sake of data analysis.

 Treatment Group

 Definition: The subjects of the intervention being studied.

 Treatment Variable

 Definition: An independent variable in program evaluation that is of particular interest because it corresponds to a program's intent to

 change some dependent variable.

 Trend

-Definition: The change in a series of data over a period of years that remains after the data have been adjusted to remove seasonal
+Definition: The change in a parioe of data over a pariod of vegra that remains offer the data have been adjusted to remains account

 Definition: The change in a series of data over a period of years that remains after the data have been adjusted to remove seasonal